octoenergy/octoenergy.github.io/_posts/2024-09-23-databricks-table-cost.markdown

     AND client_application = 'Databricks Dbt'
     AND compute.warehouse_id = {WAREHOUSE_ID};
 ```
-The above query returns the total queries against the warehouse for the last seven days, along with additional information like their total duration, dbt object name, and dbt production category (if running different dbt processes against the same endpoint).
-We will be using the above results in the following steps, but to determine the total runtime against our warehouse, the code above can be extended:
+The above query returns the total queries against the warehouse for the last seven days, along with additional information like query total duration, dbt object name, and dbt production category (this is helpful if running different dbt processes against the same warehouse).
+The results will be reused in the following steps, but to determine the total runtime against our warehouse, all query durations can be summed like so:

 ```sql
 WITH all_queries AS (